-Cynthia Lange, partner at Fragomen, Del Rey, Bernsen & Loewy, LLP--one of the world’s leading immigration firms—says that “there is a heightened risk of I-9 audits during this administration, as the president's executive orders have made his enforcement priorities clear.
+Cynthia Lange, partner at Fragomen, Del Rey, Bernsen & Loewy, LLP--one of the world’s leading immigration firms—says that “there is a heightened risk of I-9 audits, as the president's executive orders have made his enforcement priorities clear.
 Many companies are doing reviews of their own I-9s in preparation for an increased number of ICE audits."

 We expect that ICE will be conducting record numbers of worksite enforcement investigations, criminal prosecutions and audits for inspections and administrative fees.
 These ICE audits and investigations can result in employers having to settle technical violations for administrative shortcomings, even if they do not have an undocumented worker on payroll.

 Cynthia also advises that “to avoid unnecessary risk, best practice is to purge all documents that your company is not obligated to retain."
 Indeed, failing to complete or maintain I-9 documentation may result in harsh financial penalties.
 Employers are expected to maintain records for all active employees hired after November 6, 1986.
 This includes I-9s for former employees until one year from termination or three years from hire--whichever period is longer.

 Fines for incorrect or missing information could cost an employer tens of thousands of dollars per error.
 With one form per employee and multiple common errors in each form, you can see how quickly those penalties add up.

 To many employers, the I-9 appears to be just a simple two-page document that is part of necessary and routine hiring paperwork.
 Don’t be fooled!
 In fact, the USCIS provides a six-page how-to manual filled with rules on completing it correctly.

 Abercrombie & Fitch reached a settlement with ICE for errors in I-9 documentation found in a 2008 audit.
 The settlement included a $1 million fine and a requirement to modify electronic I-9 management systems.